apache/metron/metron-analytics/metron-profiler-client/README.md

 The `periods` field is (likely) the output of another Stellar function which defines the times to include.

-`PROFILE_FIXED`: The profiler periods associated with a fixed lookback starting from now
+`PROFILE_FIXED`: The profiler periods associated with a fixed lookback starting from now.
+These are ProfilePeriod objects.
 ```
 REQUIRED:
     durationAgo - How long ago should values be retrieved from?